 - Educate – For a serious company-wide transformation everyone in your company is a stakeholder.
 They need to understand why the process matters and then will need training on the new tools.
 Keep in mind that existing customers will be making the transition with you.
 You will have to make sure the new resources you provide are 100% intuitive and communicate that this process will improve the service they get.

 - Implement – if you’ve done your research thoroughly, you may already have some ideas about what tools you’ll be using.
 Now you’ll need to get down to the details: replace old equipment, update systems, create and publish content, and set up new pricing and licensing plans.

 The Key to Monetizing: Software Licensing

-If you plan to open up new revenue streams as part of your digital transformation, licensing decisions will be a crucial part of your strategy.
+If you plan to open up new revenue streams as part of your transformation, licensing decisions will be a crucial part of your strategy.
 Providing multiple, flexible licensing packages will widen your potential market but can be a challenge to manage.
 Licensing management products like Thales’ Sentinel software solutions can help you to create and protect software licenses while providing you with financial and customer data.
-With this framework for your digital transformation, you’ll be able to maximize your new revenue streams and provide a smooth user experience for new and existing customers.
+With this framework, you’ll be able to maximize your new revenue streams and provide a smooth user experience for new and existing customers.

 Create Recurring Revenue with Software Licensing - White Paper

 Higher Revenue, Happier Customers Part 1: Creating a Software Licensing Win-Win with Recurring Revenue: We live in a customer-centric, software and services-focused world.
 Customers are now driving decision making, and they increasingly expect immediate access and value-based...

 SCHUHFRIED Reduces Costs and Better Meets Customer Needs with Thales Sentinel - Case Study Many decades ago, SCHUHFRIED developed the world's first psychological test system called the Vienna Test System, or VTS.
 Today, the company is still the global leader in the testing...